kabiesigroup/plugin.video.antennasicilia/README.md

-# AntennaSiciliaKodiAddon
+# KabiesiTvKodiAddon
-Simple addon for kodi that allows live streaming to your kodi device
+Simple addon for kodi that allows watch KabiesiTv live signal on your kodi device